Security Alert: Fake Adobe Flash Update Spreads Bad Rabbit Ransomware

 - DO NOT open (spam) or download email (messages) from untrusted or unknown sources that could infect your device.
 Moreover, don’t click on suspicious links.

-- Make sure you have a paid antivirus software which is also up to date, or consider having a proactive anti ransomware protection (here’s what Heimdal PRO can do for you).
+- Make sure you have a paid antivirus software which is also up to date, or consider having a proactive anti ransomware protection (here’s what Heimdal can do for you).

 - It’s recommended not to use the administrator account every day and remember to disable macros in the Microsoft Office Package;